 d.
 Agility, left and right, is studied via simple ski tests.
 Left and right contact and flight times are easily compared.
 Effective treatment ensures there is no favoured side.

 Larger installations of five metres or more allow the patient to walk or run through the machine on nearly any surface.
 Again, all parameters of gait are easily measured.
 Differentials, left and right, are noted.
 Speed and acceleration of each leg can be measured.
 Every motion in all directions can be analysed for symmetry.
 The length of the system is flexible.
 The width of the system can be a maximum of six yards.
-This affords the clinician the ability to lay out various ‘obstacle courses’ to analyze their patient’s gait.
+This affords the clinician the ability to lay out various ‘obstacle courses’ to analyse their patient’s gait.

 Surface EMG testing is made simple.
 There is no need for contact pads under the patient’s feet to correlate data.
 By interfacing with Optogait, all data is easily recorded and evaluated.